 As a missionary surgeon in the bush in Zambia for over twenty-five years my friend Dr. Gordon Jones had a myriad of experiences and stories.
 He loved sharing those stories, and whenever he came home on furlough to El Dorado I would listen with rapt attention.

-Gordon received his training in surgery and tropical medicine in New Orleans at Charity Hospital where I trained and in the Bogalusa Community Medical Center in Bogalusa, LA.
+Gordon received his training in surgery and tropical medicine in New Orleans at Charity Hospital where I trained and also in the Bogalusa Community Medical Center in Bogalusa, LA.
 We had some mutual friends in the New Orleans medical community, and I could usually get him caught up on the latest news from south Louisiana.
-Just the fact that he trained at the enormous Charity Hospital prepared him for almost any surgical problem he might encounter in the Zambian bush.
+Just the fact he trained at the enormous Charity Hospital prepared him for almost any surgical problem he encountered in the Zambian bush.
 I particularly enjoyed having him assist me with my surgical cases during the months he was in El Dorado on furlough.
-He would show me different techniques he had perfected in his mission hospital, and I could show him newer technologies and techniques that he had not seen.
+He would show me different techniques he had perfected in his mission hospital, and I could show him newer technologies and techniques he had not seen.